techorix/semtix/README.md

 ### ON SERVER:
 - create postgresql db (we use driver 9.1-901-1.jdbc4 from within hibernate 4.3.8) and make sure the db is accessible by clients (usually port 5432)
-- install postgresql-contrib and execute _CREATE EXTENSION unaccent;_ on semtix db
+- install `postgresql-contrib` and execute _CREATE EXTENSION unaccent;_ on semtix db
-- Don't forget to configure /etc/semtixdb/hibernate.cfg.xml accordingly
+- Don't forget to configure `/etc/semtixdb/hibernate.cfg.xml` accordingly

+---

+### HINTS:
+- configure git to use odt2txt when pushing new Odt-Templates in order to avoid binary blobs
+-